The Road Travelled

 The committee had discussions with the legal and accounting fraternity and it was decided to set up the collective as –

-The Australian Road Crew Association Pty Ltd.
+The Australian Road Crew Association Limited.

 “The Collective Backbone of the Australian music industry”